Templarian/MaterialDesign-Site/src/content/contribute-site.md

 - Break up features into smaller features when possible.
 - Be patient, the larger the feature the long it takes for us to review.
 - VS Code `CTRL+SHIFT+P` `Format Document`

+## Documentation

+If you are interested in documentation edits and additions can be done directly in GitHub.
+GitHub will even create pull requests for you.
+In the right sidebar click [View Docs](https://github.com/Templarian/MaterialDesign-Site/tree/master/src/content).